SUSE-Enceladus/img-proof/README.md

 **IPA** (Image Proofing App) provides a command line utility to test images in the Public Cloud (AWS, Azure, GCE, etc.).

-With **IPA** you can now test custom images in a provider agnostic way with one tool and one API.
+With **IPA** you can now test custom images in a cloud framework agnostic way with one tool and one API.
 In the first release, **IPA** supports the openSUSE and SLES distributions.
-It also supports the three largest cloud providers (AWS, Azure and GCE).
+It also supports the three largest cloud frameworks (AWS, Azure and GCE).
 However, it is intended to be distribution agnostic and framework transparent so both are easily extensible.